What Is Qualcomm® Thinkabit Lab™?

-In addition to creating our unique summer camp program at the Thinkabit Lab, we are a lead partner in the Women Enhancing Technology (WeTech®) program and collaborate with organizations like Girls Who Code and Girl Develop It! to work towards our shared goal of closing the gender gap in the tech industry.
+In addition to creating our unique summer camp program at the Thinkabit Lab, we are a lead partner in the Women Enhancing Technology (WeTech®) program and collaborate with them to work towards our shared goal of closing the gender gap in the tech industry.
 Through our various programs, we are able to inspire and expose girls (and boys) to STEM activities and address issues that may otherwise deter underrepresented students from pursuing STEM education and careers.
 Unlike other programs, Thinkabit Lab exposes students to the complexity and breadth of the tech industry, teaching them how diverse companies invest their talent, creativity and resources into developing innovative solutions that improve people’s lives and help make the world a better place.
 We also show students how having STEM skills will enable them to take part in the next technological revolution: a 5G world in which everything — our cities, cars, homes, jobs and ourselves — are connected through an Internet of Things (IoT).

 How can my child apply for Qcamp?

-Each year, Qualcomm works directly with school districts to collect applications from students for Qcamp.
-In the past, we have worked with San Diego Unified School District, Vista Unified School District, and Chula Vista Elementary School District.
+Each year, Qualcomm Thinkabit Lab works directly with one school district to collect applications from students for Qcamp.
 Once students have applied, the team uses a randomization process to select the students who will attend the camp.
 In addition to the Qcamps hosted at Qualcomm Thinkabit Lab, the team has been working to expand the Qcamp model to other sites.
 To learn more about our 2017 camps, view our Press Note from July 2017.

 Do you have any other cornerstone facilities besides your headquarters in San Diego?